-- 24/7 access to a mental health clinician by calling 866-640-4777;

-- Individual counseling/therapy;
+- 24/7 access to a mental health clinician by calling 866-640-4777; - · Individual counseling/therapy;

 - Couple counseling;

-- Group counseling/therapy driven by need and interest;
+- Group counseling/therapy driven by need and interest:

-- · Legal consultation;
+- · Legal consultation:

-- · Health coaching;
+- Health coaching;

-- · Financial Coaching;
+- Financial Coaching;

 - Help finding resources such as housing, childcare, and health services; and

 - Psychoeducational and mental health outreach programming to support mental health and wellness.

-Information about mental health and wellness services is maintained on the RVU website .
+Information about mental health and wellness services is maintained on the RVU website www.rvu.edu/ mentalhealth.
 Some services are provided through RVU's contract with WellConnect.
-All services provided by RVU Mental Health and Wellness and WellConnect are available at no cost, and all treatment services are confidential, in accordance with applicable law, and not part of the student academic record.
+All services provided by RVU Mental Health and Wellness and WellConnect are available at no cost, and all treatment services are confidential, in accordance with applicable law, and not part of the student's academic record.
 For concerns outside the scope of practice of RVU Mental Health and Wellness and WellConnect, individuals can receive a referral to services in the community.
 When receiving community services, individuals and their personal health insurance are responsible for all fees that are incurred through the utilization of such services.